7 podcasts about the Romans to listen to right now

 How long were the Romans in Britain?
 What was Britain’s population when the Romans invaded?
 And, my personal favourite, were the Romans responsible for bringing pubs to Britain?
 In an instalment of our everything you wanted to know about history’s greatest subjects series, Miles Russell tackles your most pressing questions on Roman Britain.
 You can also read the edited Q&A here.

-Spencer Mizen is the production editor of BBC History Magazine.
+Spencer is senior production editor of BBC History Magazine